 What is Mildew?

-Unlike mold, mildew is a specific type of mold that usually appears as a surface fungus.
-It thrives in warm and humid environments, such as bathrooms, kitchens, and laundry rooms.
-Mildew is commonly found on damp surfaces, including walls, shower curtains, fabrics, and plants.
+Unlike mold, which can refer to various types of fungi, mildew is a specific type of mold that typically appears as a surface fungus.
+Furthermore, it thrives in warm and humid environments, such as bathrooms, kitchens, and laundry rooms.
+In contrast to mold, which grows in various conditions, mildew is commonly found on damp surfaces.
+These surfaces include walls, shower curtains, fabrics, and plants.

 Recognizing Mildew Growth

 Two common types of mildew are powdery mildew and downy mildew.
-Powdery mildew typically affects plants, while downy mildew can be found on various surfaces, including walls, tiles, and fabrics.
+In terms of their effects, powdery mildew typically affects plants, whereas downy mildew can be found on various surfaces, including walls, tiles, and fabrics.

 Differentiating Mold and Mildew